lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 3. Create point and/or attribute data and associate it with the dataset.

 You do not need to specify origin and data spacing.
-By default the data spacing is (1,1,1) in the x-y- z directions, and the origin is (0,0,0).
+By default the data spacing is (1,1,1) in the x-y-z directions, and the origin is (0,0,0).
 Thus if the dimensions of the dataset are $(n_x \times n_y \times n_z)$ , the default length, width, and height of the dataset will be $(n_x – 1, n_y – 1, n_z – 1)$.

 The topological dimension of the dataset is implicitly known from its instance variables.
-For example, if any of the dimensions (nx, ny, nz) is equal to one (and the other two are greater than one), the topological dimension of the dataset is two.
+For example, if any of the dimensions $(n_x, n_y, n_z)$ is equal to one (and the other two are greater than one), the topological dimension of the dataset is two.

 **Create a Structured Grid Dataset.** In the next example we create a vtkStructuredGrid dataset.
 Topology is implicitly defined from the dimensions of the dataset.
 The geometry is explicitly defined by providing an object to represent the point coordinates.
 In this example we use an instance of vtkPoints and assume that the structured grid is warped according to the equation for a cylinder